day8/re-frame/docs/EffectfulEvents.md

   - **Effects** - what your event handler does to the world  (aka side-effects)
   - **Coeffects** - what your event handler requires from the world  (aka [side-causes](http://blog.jenkster.com/2015/12/what-is-functional-programming.html))

-We will need a solution for both.
+We'll need a solution for both.

 ### Why Does This Happen?